drone/drone-plugin-index/README.md

 ```bash
 npm run validate
 ```
-Plugin logos can be found here `public/logos`, the file name should referred to in the `content.yaml`
+Plugin logos can be found here `public/logos`, the file name should be referred to in the `content.yaml`

 # Learn More